Pea protein is the most common type of protein used in plant-based protein powders.

 You can see why whey protein is the gold standard of protein powders.
 It easily exceeds the minimum needed to be a complete protein in all categories except histidine.

 Even though whey protein in the table above is 0.1% shy on histidine, almost everyone would say that whey is a complete protein.
-That small difference can be explained by rounding errors, and the amount will change slightly based on the sample used.
+That small difference can be explained by rounding errors, and the amount will change slightly based on the batch the sample is from.

 Compared to whey protein, pea protein is relatively: